a8FGb109/one-click-hugo-cms/site/content/_index.md

 values:
   heading: Our values
   text: >-
     Coffee has the power to bring people together.
-At SampleRoast, we want to share coffee knowledge and foster a joint love for coffee and community.
+At sampleroast, we want to share coffee knowledge and foster a joint love for coffee and community.
 ---